Wyoming State Statutes on Transparency, Accountability and Ethics

 (II) “Agricultural producer” means any producer of livestock, crops or dairy products from an agricultural operation.

-(xv) Within any record held by an agency, any income tax return or any individual information derived by the agency from an income tax return, however information derived from these documents may be released if sufficiently aggregated or redacted so that the persons or entities involved cannot be identified individually;
+(xv) Within any record held by a governmental entity, any income tax return or any individual information derived by the governmental entity from an income tax return, however information derived from these documents may be released if sufficiently aggregated or redacted so that the persons or entities involved cannot be identified individually;

 (e) If the custodian denies access to any public record, the applicant may request a written statement of the grounds for the denial.
 The statement shall cite the law or regulation under which access is denied and shall be furnished to the applicant.

-(f) Any person denied the right to inspect any record covered by this act may apply to the district court of the district wherein the record is found for an order directing the custodian of the record to show cause why he should not permit the inspection of the record.
+(i) Apply to the district court of the district wherein the record is found for an order to direct the custodian of the record to show cause why he should not permit the inspection of the record and to compel production of the record if applicable.
+An order issued by the district court under this paragraph may waive any fees charged by the state governmental entity;

 (g) If, in the opinion of the official custodian of any public record, disclosure of the contents of the record would do substantial injury to the public interest, notwithstanding the fact that the record might otherwise be available to public inspection, he may apply to the district court of the district in which the record is located for an order permitting him to restrict disclosure.
 After hearing, the court may issue an order upon a finding that disclosure would cause substantial injury to the public interest.
 The person seeking permission to examine the record shall have notice of the hearing served upon him in the manner provided for service of process by the Wyoming Rules of Civil Procedure and has the right to appear and be heard.